About StudyVector

 Who founded StudyVector and where is it based?

 StudyVector was founded in 2024 by Lizzie D. as a UK-based independent revision platform for GCSE and A-Level students.
 It is not affiliated with AQA, Edexcel, OCR or JCQ.
-The product was built around one observation: students lose marks on the same topics repeatedly, and the platform that surfaces those mistakes and re-drills them outperforms a generic question bank.
+The product was built around one observation: students need board-aware practice, visible weak topics and low-friction repair tasks instead of another generic pile of revision material.

 Why StudyVector exists